 Baseline data will be established, collected, and used to identify the educational strengths and needs of students and rates will be compared to the academic progress of the same students from year to year.
 All baseline, interim, and standardized testing data will be collected and analyzed each year to measure progress and inform instruction.
-Academic grades will reflect the student's academic progress based on the competencies/benchmarks for the grade level course in which the student is enrolled.
-The Interim Assessments to be used are the District's Interim Assessment Tests which include Baseline Assessments in all areas tested by the state as well as assessed in the Fall, Winter and Spring.

-Other methods of assessing students' mastery of performance outcomes will include quarterly progress reports and report cards, facilitator observation, teacher tests and quizzes, attendance rates, teacher-generated exams, midterm and final examinations (assessing student performance and progress (see examples under Question E)
+Academic grades will reflect the student's academic progress based on the competencies and benchmarks for the grade level course in which the student is enrolled.
+The Interim Assessments to be used are the District's Interim Assessment Tests which include Baseline, Fall, Winter and Spring Interim Assessments in all areas assessed by the state.
+Other methods of assessing students' mastery of performance outcomes will include quarterly progress reports and report cards, facilitator observation, teacher tests and quizzes, attendance rates, teacher-generated exams, midterm and final examinations (EOC's if applicable).
+Ben Gamla Preparatory will also consider Portfolios, Performance - Based Assessments, Authentic Assessments, Exhibitions and Presentations Peer and Self-Assessments when assessing student performance and progress (see examples under Question E).